Select your language

 Cart

-Das Bild des Orients is a specialized analogue und digital image archive, offering a great variety of authentic images of the MENA (Middle East and North Africa) Region for research, publication or private use.
+Das Bild des Orients is a specialized analogue und digital image archive, offering a great variety of authentic images of the MENASA (Middle East, North Africa and South Asia) Region for research, publication or private use.

 We are independent, and refrain from any advertising.
 Pictures can be ordered at favourable conditions via the cart.

 Strong fields are Islamic Architecture of the Near East (esp.
-Turkey, Syria, Israel/ Palestine, Yemen, Iran) as well as the Caucasus (Armenia, Georgia) and Central Asia (Uzbeskistan, Turkmenistan, Kazakhstan, Kyrgyztan, Tadzhikistan) from the beginning of the Islamic Period, i.e. from the 7th century until today.
+Turkey, Syria, Israel/ Palestine, Yemen, Iran) the Caucasus (Armenia, Georgia) and Central Asia (Uzbeskistan, Turkmenistan, Kazakhstan, Kyrgyztan, Tadzhikistan) as well as the Indian Subcontinent from the beginning of the Islamic Period, i.e. from the 7th century until today.
 Historical buildings (mosques, madrasas etc.) in the old city of Cairo, Egypt are also well documented.
 There are also photographs of Islamic handicrafts, ethnographic motifs, as well as cityscapes and landscape photographs.
-Enter the relevant terms in the search field.

 The analogue archives contain